Please note: The upper exhibition rooms are currently not accessible to visitors with reduced mobility.

 17. Jun 17 27.
 Aug 17

-Human memory is - probably fortunately - not a particularly precise machine.
-What is or was, in all its plasticity, with all its emotional attributions somewhere between terrible and terribly beautiful, soon loses its contours.
-Days, months, years later, not much more remains than a rough idea of what has been.
-Only material memory images such as photographs remain sharp and seemingly imperishable - although they are only able to preserve a brief moment.
-But even they are not forgery-proof, but are shaped by the photographer's world view and subjective perspective.
+Human memory is — fortunately, perhaps — not a particularly precise machine.
+What is, or was just a moment ago, in all its vividness, with all its emotional connotations somewhere between dreadful and dreadfully beautiful, soon loses its definition.
+Days, months, years later, little more remains than a vague sense of what once was.
+Only material mementoes, such as photographs, remain sharp and seemingly imperishable — though, of course, they are only capable of preserving a brief moment.
+Yet even these are not foolproof; rather, they are shaped by the photographer’s worldview and subjective perspective.

 Also on display are 15 urban landscapes photographed by Manfred Paul in Prenzlauer Berg in the 1980s.